 The Teaching Process

 Most lessons have both content and process objectives.
-Content objectives identify subject matter (facts, concepts, generalizations, relationships) to be mastered by students, wh process objectives specify skills and procedures students need in order to achieve content objectives or auxiliary social objectives (e.g., cooperation in a learning task).
+Content objectives identify subject matter (facts, concepts, generalizations, relationships) to be mastered by students, whereas process objectives specify skills and procedures students need in order to achieve content objectives or auxiliary social objectives (e.g., cooperation in a learning task).

 Tasks for the Teacher